CDL-Quantum/Hackathon2022/Business_Application.md

 # Quantum algorithm

 - Problem definition:
-Quantum algorithms are known for super-polynomial speedup over known classical ones.
+Quantum algorithms are known for super-polynomial speedup over their classical counterparts.
 They can be applied to various real-world problems such as cryptography, optimisation, and simulations.

 - Compilation (Processor design / gate implementation)